ShadowKyogre/shadowkyogre.github.com/posts/my-experiences-with-ninit-part-1.md

 [Edit]: Forgot to fill this section out.
 Basically, all that's needed for this is a setup file that echos out a simple message.

 ## Depends aren't really "depends" - more like "start before"
-Title says it all. ninit won't actually check if the services that a service depends on have finished executing with success or are running.
+Title says it all. ninit won't actually check if the services that a service depends on have finished executing with success ~~or are running~~.
+Just ran some tests in my test box.
+Didn't seem to restart dbus even when I had two things dependent on it.
+However, statement about whether something finishes with success is still valid.

 Some ways to work around this include:

 * Specify the order daemons are started in like /etc/rc.conf, except with /etc/ninit/daemon/depends: Simple enough work around.